Times and Places#

 Representing Location#

+In addition to times and dates, we might also want to represent locations, especially if we are working with geographical data.
 There are many ways to represent locations, but the most common, at least for global data, is latitude and longitude.
-When stored as strings, latitude and longitude are expressed in degrees with compass directions N, S, E, and W. For example, this string represents the location of Boston, MA, USA:
+When stored in a string, latitude and longitude are expressed in degrees with compass directions N, S, E, and W. For example, this string represents the location of Boston, Massachusetts, USA:

 lat_lon_string = '42.3601° N, 71.0589° W'

-Of course, the choice of the origin and the orientation of positive and negative are arbitrary choices that were made for historical reasons.
-We might not be able to change conventions like these, but we should be aware that they are conventions.
+The location of the origin and the orientation of positive and negative are arbitrary choices that were made for historical reasons.
+Here’s how we might represent the location of Boston with two variables.

 lat = 42.3601